robertmotr/gas-calculator/README.md

 # gas-calculator
-A small project I started for fun.
+A small project I started.
 I challenged myself to using multiple libraries in Java as well as the Google Maps distance matrix/query API to expand my knowledge.
-This project is more of a technical demo than a utilitarian one.
+This project is more of a technical demo than a utilitarian one (it's quite useless).

 Libraries used Java-side: